Using HyperCube – An AI approach to mineral exploration data integration for targeting

 A few years ago, we carried out targeting work for IOCG-style mineralisation in the Mt Dore area of QLD, Australia.
 We produced a 3D model and predictive exploration map using the WofE approach for this regional scale project.
 Using the same data sets, we tested the power of predictive analytics.
 The results were much more useful.
 In the Hypercube result, at least one cell immediately proximal to all the known mineral deposits were identified within the upper 2nd percentile of the ranked prospectivity score.
 HyperCube ranks criteria by creating rules, which are sets of related criteria that define a phenomenon or event.
 The rules generated for the Mt.
 Dore model revealed clearly that training cells cluster into different groups which can be tied to subtle variations in geological settings.

-John is the founder and President of Mira Geoscience.
-He has extensive mining industry experience focusing on quantitative, multi-disciplinary 3D and 4D interpretation for mineral exploration and geotechnical decision support.
+John has extensive mining industry experience focusing on quantitative, multi-disciplinary 3D and 4D interpretation for mineral exploration and geotechnical decision support.
 He currently leads our technology strategy and our geotechnical business.
 Prior to founding Mira Geoscience in 1999, he spent 10 years at the Noranda Technology Centre as a Senior Scientist in their rock mechanics group.
 He obtained an MSc in geological engineering and a PhD in geophysics from Queen’s University.
 John is based in Montreal.

 Latest news